njpanderson/myo-webpage/README.md

 [4] Vour bootstrapping script for the view frame class.
 [5] Any css you wish to use for the view frame.
 [6] The view template.
-[7] Your Droplet pallet, in JSON format.
+[7] Your Droplet palette, in JSON format.

-With the exception of the `html` files and `pallet.json`, these are compiled files, usually from somewhere like `src/` in your project's root.
+With the exception of the `html` files and `palette.json`, these are compiled files, usually from somewhere like `src/` in your project's root.

 The following is required at bare minimum within the `main.js` source file: